×

 • Belarusian is spoken as a national language in: Belarus, Gambia.

 You will also get to know the continents where Mongolian and Belarusian speaking countries lie.
-Based on the number of people that speak these languages, the position of Mongolian language is not available and position of Belarusian language is 79.
+Based on the number of people that speak these languages, the position of Mongolian language is 26 and position of Belarusian language is 79.
 Find all the information about these languages on Mongolian and Belarusian.

 Mongolian and Belarusian Language History